-Maybe one of the more unique events in Colorado, Frozen Dead Guy Days is a springtime tradition dating back nearly 20 years.
+Maybe one of the more unique events in Colorado, Frozen Dead Guy Days is a springtime tradition dating back over 20 years.
 This native festival pays tribute to Bredo Morstal, who is currently frozen and housed in a Tuff Shed on dry ice above the town of Nederland.
-The three-day festival features 30 live bands paired with local crafts brews, food, and a few thousand of your closest friends.
+The three-day festival features live bands paired with local craft brews, food, and a few thousand of your closest friends.

-Denver is loaded with professional sports teams, and winter is primetime for games at Ball Arena.
-Whether your sports is hockey, basketball, or lacrosse, consider giving any of the teams a chance.
-Watch the Colorado Avalanche take on all their NHL rivals at the Ball Arena, Nuggets charge towards the NBA playoffs.
-Not to be underestimated, the Mammoth might put on the exciting NLL show at Ball Arena.
+Denver is loaded with professional sports teams, and March is primetime for games at Ball Arena.
+Whether your sport is hockey, basketball, or lacrosse, consider giving any of the teams a chance.
+Watch the Colorado Avalanche take on all their NHL rivals, the Nuggets charge toward the NBA playoffs, or even a few rounds of NCAA March Madness.
+Not to be underestimated, the Mammoth might put on an exciting NLL show at Ball Arena.

 Ski resorts like Keystone, Steamboat Springs, Granby Ranch, Howelsen Hill, and Echo Mountain offer night skiing for those who just can’t get enough during the day.
 While night skiing at these resorts is available throughout the ski season, temperatures in March and into April are a bit more bearable than they are in the dead of winter.
 Be sure to check the resort’s websites, as each varies in their night skiing schedules.